KC-85/KinderMinds-CI/README.md

 **Information Architecture**
 - **Navigation Menu**:
-  - Accessible links in the navbar.
+  - Home
+  - Anxiety
+  - Depression
+  - DV Mental Health
+  - Contact (footer)
 - **Hierarchy**:
-  - Clear call-to-action buttons.
-  - Prominent placement of social media links in the footer.
+  - Hero section → topic overview → symptoms → self-care → resources
+  - Content is kept short and scannable.

 **User Flow**
-1. User lands on the home page → learns about the club’s mission.
+1. User arrives on the homepage and learns what KinderMinds is about.
-2. Navigates to the schedule/timetable → sees sessions they can join.
-3. Views the events → checks upcoming/past event details.
-4. Signs up via the membership page.
-5. Browses the gallery → explores the community spirit.
+2. User selects a topic from the consistent burger-menu navigation.
+3. User reads clear information sections with supportive language.
+4. User can scroll to footer to find contact information.
+5. If a user reaches a broken link, they are guided by a custom 404 page.

 #### 4. Skeleton